SchoolOfCode/branching-exercise/README.md

 - Review the error together as a pair
 - Merge the code

-Swap to Second Person who will repeat above steps (name branch 'bugFix2').
+Swap to the second person who will repeat above steps (name branch 'bugFix2').

 Once second person has merged their changes, first person will take over again, create a new branch and keep going.